enspirit/predicate/README.md

 Please use github issues and pull requests, and favor the latter if possible.

 This repository uses the help of [jeny](https://github.com/enspirit/jeny) to generate code snippets when adding new predicates.
+It supports `predicate` and `sugar` snippets and add code to be completed in various places:

 ```
 bundle exec jeny s predicate -d op_name:my_predicate -d arity:unary
+bundle exec jeny s sugar     -d op_name:my_shortcut
 ```

 ## Licence